craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/studio-configuration-overrides.rst

     # The following parameters will be sent automatically, and you don't need to specify them: env, site_name, replace,
     # disable_deploy_cron, local_repo_path, repo_url, use_crafter_search
     # studio.serverless.delivery.deployer.target.template.params:
-    #   # The delivery Elasticsearch endpoint (optional is authoring is using the same one, specified in the ES_URL env variable)
+    #   # The delivery search endpoint (optional is authoring is using the same one, specified in the SEARCH_URL env variable)
-    #   elastic_search_url:
+    #   search_url:
     #   aws:
     #     # AWS region (optional if specified through default AWS chain)
     #     region: us-east-1